Mochatitan/Mochatitan/README.md

 ## 🔭 I’m currently working on
 - Chess website using threejs with a java backend
 - Java program that converts an image to ascii art
-- chat application using nodejs
+- Advanced multiplayer game using socket.io
 ## 🌱 I’m currently learning
 - C++
 - React